alexander-grieco/eris-fraud-detector/README.md

 * three m4.large EC2 instances for Cassandra
 * one t2.micro EC2 instance to run the Dash front-end application

-For the ingestion and analysis portion of my pipeline I am using the Confluent Kafka platform which offers a Kafka streams API built on top of Kafka.
-First data is generated for both pageviews and top-articles and ingest them into Kafka.
+For the ingestion and analysis portion of my pipeline I am using the Confluent Kafka platform, a powerful streaming library built on top of Kafka.
+First data is generated for both pageviews and top-articles and is then published to the Kafka cluster.
 Then KSQL (Kafka SQL) queries these streams of data and joins them to create a combined stream that tracks when a user has visited a top suggested article.
-The combined stream and the top-articles stream are then ingested into Cassandra using Confluent's Cassandra Sink Connector.
-Finally, it is possible to query the Cassandra database from a Dash frontend.
+The combined stream and the top-articles stream are then consumed into a Cassandra cluster using Confluent's Cassandra Sink Connector.
+Finally, it is possible to query the Cassandra database from a Dash frontend on a per user basis.

 ## Technologies Used